droyson/vanilla-swr/docs/README.md

   Multiple watchers can be added to same observable.

 - `mutate(options?)`: call mutate to manually trigger a revalidate.
 Optionally receives options to update the existing [SWRConfiguration](#SWRConfiguration).

+- `setFetcher(fetcher, override?)`: set the fetcher for the given Observable.
+If a fetcher is already set to an observable this function will do nothing unless `override` flag is set to true.

 ### SWRWatcher